 But no one ever wrote a tune.

 For Atheists, there’s no good news.

 (Music & lyrics by Steve Martin)

 Everyone has inclinations toward certain opinions, for one reason or the other.
 Maybe their upbringing, their experience, some trauma, you name it.
 I am no exception.

 That’s why I immediately distrust anyone who tells me they arrived at what they believe by totally unbiased research.
 This is where I have trouble with some atheists, who are occasionally so passionately against something they claim to be dispassionate about.

-That’s why I get along well with Jack.
+That’s why I get along well with my agnostic friend Jack.
 He admits he just wasn’t brought up believing, just as I admit I was brought up in church.
 Our childhoods obviously affected how we perceive God and the importance of faith.
 They had to.

 For me to say background didn’t affect my belief in God would immediately disqualify me from having an intelligent conversation on the subject.

 But to be completely honest, I’ve got a dog in this fight (as we say down south) that’s much bigger than just how I was raised.
 It’s something in my very heart and soul that would keep me from losing faith in God even if His existence were somehow completely disproven by some apocalyptic consortium of Neil DeGrasse Tyson, Stephen Hawking, and Bill Nye the Science Guy, beyond any shadow of a doubt.